chigeman/Event-Easy/README.md

-# Event Ease: Web-Based All-in-One Event Discovery System
+# Event Easy: Web-Based All-in-One Event Discovery System

 ## Overview
 Welcome to **Event Ease**, a revolutionary platform designed to streamline event discovery and management in Ethiopia!
 Our mission is to enhance user experiences by providing a centralized hub for discovering, organizing, and participating in events.